-Students learn how to connect with new people, while visiting new places, and learn with the world.
-What’s more, dHL partnerships support and further student inquiry, build citizenship and character, as well as incorporate next generation learning content, global perspectives, learning skills, resources, and technologies into our classroom programs to create learning opportunities for students that are relevant, current, accessible and inclusive.
-Learning with experts helps students make connections across all areas of the curriculum and to the world beyond the school with a focus on how this knowledge will affect their lives now, and in the future.
-Connecting with community partners strengthens relationships within, and between our communities.
+The Digital Human Library creates opportunities for teachers and students to meet new people, visit new places, and learn with the world.
+What’s more, dHL partnerships support and further student inquiry, build citizenship and character, as well as incorporate next generation learning skills, global perspectives, content, resources, and technologies into our classroom programs to create learning opportunities for students that are relevant, current, accessible and inclusive.
+Connections-based opportunities for learning help students experience the curriculum and the world beyond the school with a focus on how this knowledge will affect their lives now, and in the future, further strengthening relationships within, and between our communities.

 Geography should not be a barrier to great conversations and meaningful experiences for all students.
 We believe in using simple and easily available technologies to create global connections for today’s learners.
 We believe all students should have the opportunity to experience the world of learning that exists beyond the walls of the classroom.
-And we believe that when relationships are strengthened between communities and schools, students are informed, inspired, and empowered to make a difference in the world.
+And we believe that when relationships are strengthened between communities and schools, students are empowered to make a difference in the world.

 For more information about how you can help shape the future of education through connections-based learning, or to register as an a Teacher or an Expert, please visit the Digital Human Library website or contact Leigh Cassell.

-We always talk about how we need to make the world better for our kids.
-We also need to make the kids better for our world. ~ Martin Molata
+“We always talk about how we need to make the world better for our kids.
+We also need to make the kids better for our world.” ~ Martin Molata

 This post is also available in: French